huilin1990/huilin1990.github.io/_posts/2018-01-27-Groundwater.md

 layout: post
 date: 2018-1-27 17:12
 categories: Research
-title: size distribution and elements in groundwater samples from Yuqin
+title: Size distribution and elements in groundwater samples from Yuqin
 tags: Research
 ---

 ## AF4-ICP-MS

 The amount of Arsenic elements in the collected colloidal fractionations.

 ![](\image\Groundwater\ICP-MS-As.jpg)